srushti/goldberg/README.md

 If you want the project to be checked for updates every 5 seconds, you will need to change the poller frequency to less than 5 seconds using `goldberg.yml` as mentioned above.

+#### Callbacks & Email Notifications

+Goldberg provides on_build_completion, on_build_failure, on_build_success & on_red_to_green callbacks, which can be used to extend Goldberg and add functionality that is not provided out of the box.
+All the callbacks have access to the build that was completed & an object of email notification, which can be used to configure the mails to be sent on these events.
+The on_build_completion callback has an extra parameter previous_build_status.

+The callbacks are part of goldberg_config.rb_

+		#Goldberg callbacks
+		Project.configure do |config|

+			config.on_build_completion do |build,notification,previous_build_status|

+				# sending mail
+				notification.from('from@example.com').to('to@example.com').with_subject("build for #{build.project.name} #{build.status}").send

+			end

+			config.on_build_success do |build,notification|
+				# code to deploy on staging
+			end

+			config.on_build_failure do |build,notification|
+				# post to IRC channel & send mail
+			end

+			config.on_red_to_green do |build,notification|
+				# post to IRC channel & deploy on staging
+			end
+		end

+Assume you want to post a message on IRC channel & there is a gem that can be used to do so, you can simply require the gem at the start of the project_config.rb file & write the code to post message in any of the callbacks.

 ### Help

       # To get man page style help